I-3-7-10.Remand for Further Development or Additional Medical Evidence

 The Appeals Council (AC) will grant review and may remand for further development when the evidence in the claim(s) file is insufficient to support a conclusion that may affect the outcome of the decision.
 For example, if the medical evidence itself has a material conflict that involves medical facts rather than the persuasiveness or weight of the evidence, and the administrative law judge (ALJ) did not attempt to obtain additional evidence to resolve the conflict, the AC may decide to remand the claim(s) for further development of the issue.

 B. Existing Evidence Not Obtained

-The AC will grant review and may remand to obtain existing evidence, including hospital reports or treating source records, when the record indicates the ALJ did not attempt to obtain needed existing evidence (even if the ALJ was not at fault).
+The AC will grant review and may remand to obtain existing evidence, including hospital reports or medical source records, when the record indicates the ALJ did not attempt to obtain needed existing evidence (even if the ALJ was not at fault).
 For example, the AC may remand a claim to the ALJ to obtain additional evidence if: